Joan Baez: 2010s and 2020s

 On April 4, 2017, Baez released on her Facebook page her first new song in 27 years, "Nasty Man", a protest song against US President Donald Trump, which became a viral hit.
 On April 7, 2017, she was inducted into the Rock and Roll Hall of Fame.
-On March 2, 2018, she released a new studio album entitled Whistle Down the Wind, which charted in many countries and was nominated for a Grammy, and undertook her "Fare Thee Well Tour" to support the album.
+On March 2, 2018, she released a new studio album titled Whistle Down the Wind, which charted in many countries and was nominated for a Grammy, and undertook her "Fare Thee Well Tour" to support the album.
 On April 30, 2019, Baez told Rolling Stone that she had been approached to perform at the Woodstock 50 festival, but had turned the offer down for "it was too complicated to even get involved in" and her "instincts" were telling her "no".
 She retired from touring in 2019 because, she explained, her vocal cords could no longer consistently perform at the level she demanded of herself.
 However, she still performs at occasional special events.

 On July 28, 2019, following dates across Europe, Baez performed her final concert at Madrid's Teatro Real.
 In January 2021, it was announced that Baez would receive a 2020 Kennedy Center Honor in a ceremony that was postponed because of the COVID-19 pandemic.
 She was honored along with Debbie Allen, Garth Brooks, Midori, and Dick Van Dyke in May 2021.